- Magical Kenya: Beliefs, Rituals and Customs of the main Ethnic groups in Kenya

 The father of the child is then expected to slaughter a fat sheep as an appreciation gesture to God and the ancestors.
 The mother is also expected to visit the fields and gather sweet potatoes and hence a new life begins.

-Naming of the child
+Naming of the child in Kenya

 The naming ceremony is an important event in a life of a Kikuyu.
 The naming follows a laid pattern which is practiced even today.